mm6/InternetOfThingsCourse/projects/project3/Project3_F21.md

 6. Drag the "BLE In" node onto the palette.
 Create a wire from the "Inject" node in step 5 to the new "BLE In" node.

+7. Doble click the "BLE In" node and select the two check boxes: "Stringify in payload" and "Emit notify events".

-7. Double click the "BLE In" node and select the pencil symbol to edit the properties.
+8. Double click the "BLE In" node and select the pencil symbol to edit the properties.
 Select the "BLE Scanning" check box and select "Apply".

-8. Run the BLE firmware on the Argon and select the Argon in the Properties box of the "Edit Generic BLE node" pane.
+9. Run the BLE firmware on the Argon and select the Argon in the Properties box of the "Edit Generic BLE node" pane.
 Be sure that the "Emit Notify Events" check box is selected.
 Note that the "Edit Generic BLE node" pane populates the UUID field.

-9. Drag a debug node onto the palette and connect it to the output of the "Generic BLE In" node.
+10. Drag a debug node onto the palette and connect it to the output of the "Generic BLE In" node.
 In this way, the data that is received over BLE will appear in the debug pane on the right.

-10. Deploy the flow.
+11. Deploy the flow.
 To start listening for notifications, click on the far left side of the "Inject node" icon.
 With the Argon running, you should see the publications (notifications) from the Argon in the debug window.

-11. Add a new "Inject node" and set the msg.topic to the value "disconnect" - without the quotes.
+12. Add a new "Inject node" and set the msg.topic to the value "disconnect" - without the quotes.

-12. Add a new "Inject node" and set the msg.topic to "connect" - without the quotes.
+13. Add a new "Inject node" and set the msg.topic to "connect" - without the quotes.

-13. See the following image and wire the two new "Inject nodes" to the input of the "Generic BLE In" node.
+14. See the following image and wire the two new "Inject nodes" to the input of the "Generic BLE In" node.
 The "BLE In" node should now have three inject nodes wired to it.
 Experiment.
 Start and stop the connection using these new nodes.
 After the connection is started, inject a listening request from the middle inject node.
 Watch the output from the debug node.

 <img src="https://github.com/mm6/InternetOfThingsCourse/blob/master/images/ArgonToNodeREDBLEFlow.png" alt="BLE Greeting" width="400" height="400"/>
 <em>&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;BLE connecting, listening, and disconnecting with Node-RED</em>